planetfederal/qgis-testing-environment-docker/README.md

     SHELL_ARGS="${ARGS}" vagrant up --provider=aws
     vagrant -f destroy

+# Configuring a Jenkins job to do automatic builds

+Jenkins needs Vagrant and Git plugins.
+Vagrant needs the AWS plugin installed and available for the `jenkins` user:

+    $ sudo -iu jenkins vagrant plugin install vagrant-aws

 # Running QGIS

 To run a container, assuming that you want to use your current display to use